Yet another study shows that Cancer patients who exercise regularly have a better recovery rate

 A total of 128 patients were included in the follow-up after 4 years (intervention, n = 70; usual care, n = 58).
 Fatigue and physical activity levels had been assessed at baseline, at 18 weeks post intervention, at 36 weeks post baseline, and at 4 years post baseline.

-May and her colleagues found that cancer patients in the intervention group experienced less physical fatigue at 4 years compared with patients in the usual-care group (-1.13, 95% confidence interval [CI], -2.45 to 0.20; effect size [ES] = 0.22), but this did not reach statistical significance.
+May and her colleagues found that cancer patients in the intervention group experienced less physical fatigue at 4 years compared with patients in the usual-care group (-1.13, 95% confidence interval [CI], -2.45 to 0.20; effect size [ES] = 0.22).

 Patients in the intervention group also engaged in significantly higher levels of moderate to vigorous total physical activity (141.77 min/wk: 95% CI, 1.31 – 281.61; ES = 0.22) after 4 years compared to those in the usual-care arm.